 Writing songs can be hard, writing good songs even harder.
-Coming up with ideas can be tricky, we can get stuck in a rut or face the often inevitable wall that is writer’s block.
-Like anything we want to develop skills in though, practice unquestionably makes it easier over time.
+Coming up with songwriting ideas can be tricky, we can get stuck in a rut or face the often inevitable wall that is writer’s block.
+Like anything we want to develop skills in though, practice undoubtedly makes it easier over time.
 The more you write, the closer you get to writing that one song that really reaches out.

 Whether you see this task as purely for fun, or something to genuinely help you escape your songwriting hiatus and build a lasting, enjoyable habit – here are 100 songwriting prompts and ideas to play around with.